 The proposed bill would amend current statutes related to medical school admissions in Arizona, specifically targeting public university medical schools.
-It mandates that these schools prioritize applicants from Arizona during the first round of admissions interviews, provided they meet the necessary qualifications.
-The bill also requires medical schools to post detailed admissions information on their websites and in promotional materials, including minimum qualifications, application fees, deadlines, and interview dates.
-Additionally, medical schools must report annually to the Arizona Board of Regents on the number of Arizona applicants, those interviewed, and those admitted, along with a description of compliance procedures.
+Under the new provisions, if a university has a medical school, it must prioritize applicants from Arizona during the first round of admissions interviews, provided they meet the necessary qualifications.
+Additionally, the medical school would be required to post comprehensive admissions information on its website and in promotional materials, including minimum qualifications, application fees, deadlines, and interview dates.
+Furthermore, the medical school must report specific data to the Arizona Board of Regents annually, detailing the number of Arizona applicants, those interviewed, and those admitted.

-Current law, which requires the University of Arizona School of Medicine to prioritize applicants willing to practice in underserved areas, remains unchanged.
-The bill clarifies that an applicant is considered from Arizona if they are classified as an in-state student or graduated from a high school in the state.
+Current law mandates that the University of Arizona School of Medicine prioritize applicants willing to practice in underserved areas, which remains unchanged.
+The bill also clarifies that an applicant is considered from Arizona if they are classified as an in-state student or graduated from a high school in the state.
 The effective date for these changes is set for January 1, 2027, allowing time for implementation and compliance with the new requirements.

 Statutes affected: